Vetri neri

-"Vetri neri" is a 2023 song by Italian music producer Ava, with vocals by rappers Anna and Capo Plaza.
-It was released on 19 May 2023 as Ava's fourth single from his debut EP Ok Ava.
+"Vetri neri" is a 2023 song by Italian music producer Ava with featured vocals by Italian rappers Anna and Capo Plaza.
+It was released on 19 May 2023 as the fourth single from Ava's debut extended play Ok Ava.

 The song uses a sample of "Mr. Saxobeat" by Alexandra Stan.
 It peaked at number 2 on the Italian singles chart and was certified six platinums in Italy.
 The track was also the most streamed single in Italy during the summer of 2023 on Spotify.

 Music video

 A visual music video of "Vetri neri", directed by Late Milk, was released on 14 June 2023 via Ava's YouTube channel.